Liam Williams (boxer): Williams vs. Andrade

 On 17 April 2021, Williams unsuccessfully challenged undefeated WBO middleweight champion Demetrius Andrade for his world title, losing a unanimous decision with scores of 118–109, 118–109, 116–111.

 Williams vs. Eubank Jr

 On 5 February 2022 Williams fought Chris Eubank Jr, ranked #1 by the WBA, #3 by the WBC, #5 by the WBO and #7 by The Ring.
 Eubank Jr scored four knockdowns en route to a 12-round unanimous decision victory, the judges scoring it 117-109, 116-109 and 116-108 for Eubank Jr.

 Williams vs. Sheeraz

 Williams was stopped in round one by Commonwealth middleweight champion Hamzah Sheeraz at the Copper Box Arena in London on 10 February 2024.

 Retirement and comeback

 Williams announced his retirement from professional boxing in October 2024, stating he had suffered several concussions throughout his career and was concerned about chronic traumatic encephalopathy.
 In October 2025, he reversed his decision to retire, stating in a post on social media that "the time has come and I'm ready to rumble again."
+Williams is scheduled to make his return to the ring against Elvis Ahorgah in Lagos, Nigeria, on 31 July 2026.